o7-machinehum/Worlds/README.md

 ```

 ## Worlds Client (Worlds.js)
 The worlds client is wallet that enables players to view, create, trade and liquidate items, exp and WOR.
-The worlds client uses eosjs to communicate with the WSC.
-For now it will host a simple UDP server that will accept commands from the game client.
-It will also be possible for players to manually enter commands.
+The worlds client uses eosjs to call the WSC.
+It hosts a simple UDP server that will accept commands from the game client.
+It will also be possible for players to manually enter commands to manage their assets.

-## Funding
+## Notes on the Project
 When I started this project over six months ago I wasn't even planning on using a blockchain.
-If you go back in the commit history, it can be seen that Worlds relied on an overly complex system of ledgers and auditing.
-At the time there was no blockchain that could give me the rapid finality required for a game.
-In June the EOS main net launched and changed everything, this means I could get higher security in a less complex system developed in a fraction of the time.
+If you go back in the commit history, you'll see that Worlds relied on an complex system of ledgers and auditing.
+At the time there was no blockchain that could provide the rapid finality required for my idea.
+In June 2018, the EOS main net launched and satisfied the response requirement for this platform.
+This meant we could get higher security in a less complex system developed in a fraction of the time.

-Even though the project uses a token there will be no ICO or crowd sale.
-I wish to avoid the stigma of a scam, and don't want to take people's money.
-However I do need to raise for the airdrop, so I'm reserving 10% for private investment, if I find cash from another outlet I will use that instead.
+Worlds uses a token, however there will be no ICO or crowd sale.
+In the future we launch an airdrop, so we plan to raise from private investors to fund this.

 ### Token Cap Table
 * 40% - Airdrop